Evaluate each function at the given values of the independent variable and simplify. h(x) = x³ − x + 1 d. h (3a)

 Vertical Line Test

 The vertical line test is a method used to determine if a graph represents a function.
-According to this test, if any vertical line intersects the graph at more than one point, then the graph does not represent a function.
-This is because a function must assign exactly one output (y-value) for each input (x-value).
+If any vertical line drawn through the graph intersects it at more than one point, the graph does not represent a function.
+This test ensures that each input (x-value) has only one output (y-value).

 Recommended video: